-In an earlier post, I discussed the way in which Modern Monetary Theorists conceptualize the value of the currency.
-In this context, 'value of the currency' refers to its domestic value, not exchange rates.
+An earlier post discusses the way in which Modern Monetary Theorists conceptualize the value of the currency.
+In this context, ‘value of the currency’ refers to the currency’s domestic value, not its exchange rate.
 This value is defined in MMT as whatever must be done to obtain a unit of the currency.
-It can be defined in terms of minimum-wage or 'simple' labor time.
-A minimum wage of $10 would imply that it takes 6 minutes of simple labor time to obtain a dollar, expressed as 6 minutes/dollar or 0.1hrs/dollar.
-A recent post, which considers the idea further, makes brief mention of the connection between currency value, inflation, and distribution.
-Here, I want to elaborate on that connection.
+It can be defined in terms of minimum-wage or ‘simple’ labor time.
+A minimum wage of $10 would imply that it takes 6 minutes of simple labor time, or its equivalent, to obtain a dollar, expressed as 6 minutes/dollar or 0.1hrs/dollar.
+The present post considers the connection between currency value, inflation, and distribution.

 A well known macroeconomic identity shows that inflation must occur if growth in money wages, w, and the aggregate markup over wage costs, k, outstrips improvements in the average productivity of labor, APL.
-The relationship can be expressed in simple algebra (I'll relegate the derivation of this identity to a comment):
+The relationship can be expressed in simple algebra:

 P* = k* + w* – APL*

 In this identity, P is the general price level.
 The stars in the expression indicate that the terms refer to growth rates or rates of change of the variables involved.
 (Usually dots rather than stars would be used.)
 Rising productivity makes it possible to produce more real output for given employment, putting downward pressure on prices, whereas attempts by firms or workers to boost their nominal income exert upward pressure on prices.